Automattic/jetpack/readme.txt

 * Blocks: ensure that all blocks display well in the editor when using WordPress 5.3.
 * Carousel: ensure that the feature works with the new gallery markup introduced in WordPress 5.3.
 * PHP: resolve deprecation warnings in anticipation of PHP 7.4.
+* SSO: ensure that the Secure Signin Form is displayed properly when using WordPress 5.3.

 **Bug fixes**